curiousest/curiousest.github.io/_drafts/tabum/1-1-1-assimilation.md

 [what gods/religions did they believe in before finance?]
 [baptised in vault, shower of currency]

-Dan existed for the next few days.
+Dan was going to go to the bank at night.
+But that was a few days away.
+He continued to exist for the next few days.
 Just like the last couple hundred days.
 Sleep for seven-and-a-half hours.
 Forty-five for shower, dress, breakfast.
 Work for nine with one-point-five hours of commute.
 That leaves five hours and fifteen minutes.
-Two for mindless fitness and half an hour for dinner.
+Two for mindless social fitness and half an hour for dinner.
 The last two-ish remain as empty as a teacup at the bottom of the ocean: crushed with entertainment.
 He was living in the future, waiting to... be someone different?
 Waiting for change - he was unused to staying the same for so long.
 What rate of change did he need to stay feeling ok?
 Was it a constant velocity?
 Acceleration?
 Jerk?
 Jounce?
 He knew this was the wrong way to live, but he could survive it for the short-term.
 A boiling-over desire for the future was an interesting change of pace.
 The alternative seemed to be a low-simmering... anxiety?
 A faceless something was missing.
 Pretty sure most people are missing it too.
 But they don't know that they don't know.
 Or they can ignore it.
-Or they find a quick fix, like Dan remembered he had found before - high-school, university, first full-time job, and now...
+Or they find a quick fix, like Dan remembered he had found before - school, university, first full-time job, and now...
 He could ignore the tingling unknown too, but if relief is offered, why not take it?

-So Dan existed for a few days.
+So Dan existed for a timespan.
 Until it was the night of it.
 Bank at night of it, Dan wondered, what would he wear?
 The average of his surroundings in Canary Wharf.
 He would dress cadaver casual, burnt-out and well-groomed.
 A fashionable-enough coating for a died-so-young corpse: crisp shirt, trousers, and blazer.
 Oxfords.
 Maybe a dash of concealer and hair wax to cover up lifelessness.
 Perfecting the look of an empty vessel.
 Empty is hard work, all that bleaching and cleaning.
 Useful work, because everyone likes an empty vessel.
 The emptier the better.
 Empty can be filled with comfort - compatible values and direction.
 Empty brings no discomforts - destructive truths.
 Discomfort is ok, but only from a wonder.
 Blank canvas or a masterpiece - everything in between is an ugly waste of time.
 The half-painted or poorly finished, the out-of-fashion or contrived.

 “I'm not perfect yet,” Dan thought, “so I will be empty.
 Not bad taste or boring, just.
 Empty.”